ksu-is/GPA-Calculator/project road map.md

 - [x] add initial readme.md document @hmacdon1
 - [x] edit readme.md document for formatting/clarification @ajone456
 - [ ] Create initial question that asks whether or not the user would like to add current grades
     - [ ] Choosing "yes" asks to enter in current GPA and current earned credit hours
     - [ ] Choosing no takes the user to the menu.
+- [ ] Create initial menu of options
+- [ ] Create semester grades program and ensure that it runs
+    - [ ] Credit hours per class only allows digits
+    - [ ] Grade asks for letters and converts that value into a GPA value of 0, 1, 2, 3, or 4
+    - [ ] Lets students enter as multiple classes
+    - [ ] Errors of user entry generate as needed